FortinetCloudCSE/k8s-202-workshop/content/01IntroductionFortiWeb/Task3_Installtion_setup.md

   --image $imageName \
   --admin-username $fortiwebUsername \
   --admin-password $fortiwebPassword \
-  --nics NIC1 NIC2 \
+  --nics $nics \
   --location $location \
   --public-ip-address-dns-name $fortiwebvmdnslabel \
   --data-disk-sizes-gb 30 \
   --ssh-key-values @~/.ssh/${rsakeyname}.pub
 ```
-you shall see output like this
+you shall see output like this  if fortiweb in twolegs mode

 ```
 {